 RUBEN associates teach a number of courses through the University of Cape Town’s School of Economics that relate to behavioural and experimental economics.

-Undergraduate Courses
+Undergraduate Course

 Cooperation and competition (ECO2007S)

 This is an introductory course in game theory, the framework for analysing strategic interaction.
 Game theory is (among other things), the basic technology for understanding most phenomena in microeconomics and some phenomena in macroeconomics, along with many processes in political science, law, evolutionary biology, and the science of animal behaviour (ethology).
-In this
+In this course we study the basic structure of the theory and discuss experiments that challenge or support the predictions of game theory.

 Postgraduate Courses